knative-extensions/eventing-kafka-broker/docs/channel/README.md

     - `PLAINTEXT`: No authentication and encryption are used.
     - `SSL`: Only encryption is used
     - `SASL_PLAINTEXT`: Only authentication is used
-    - `SASL_SSL`: Both authentication and encryption are used
+    - `SASL_SSL`: Both authentication and encryption are used.
+If user certificate and key are informed SASL and mutual TLS authentication methods are used.

    ```sh
     ca_cert_secret="my-cluster-cluster-ca-cert"